HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

   <figcaption>Figure 9.
 Top 10 aria roles.</figcaption>
 </figure>

-Looking at the results in Figure 9, we found two interesting insights: updating UI frameworks may have a profound impact on accessibilty across the web, and the impressive number of sites attempting to make dialogs accessible.
+Looking at the results in Figure 9, we found two interesting insights: updating UI frameworks may have a profound impact on accessibility across the web, and the impressive number of sites attempting to make dialogs accessible.

 ##### Updating UI frameworks could be the way forward for accessibility across the web